AFS 2024 WEBSITE IMAGES (7 × 5 in) (5).jpg

 Fiddle II with Jimmy Triplett

-Jimmy Triplett plays fiddle tunes learned from rare field recordings and visits with older musicians throughout West Virginia.
-Jimmy worked for several years at the Augusta Heritage Center, where he co-produced "The Fiddling of Ernie Carpenter" and "One More Time: The Life and Music of Melvin Wine."
-He has become an in-demand fiddle teacher.
+Jimmy Triplett is an old-time musician known for capturing the essence of Appalachian fiddling.
+He specializes in old-style tunes learned from field recordings and visits with the older generation throughout the Southern Appalachians.
+Longtime resident of Northeastern Alabama (where he works as a botanist at Jax State), Jimmy has assembled a regional repertoire with the help of Joyce and Jim Cauthen, Jim Holland, and others, highlighting the rich tradition of fiddling in Alabama.
 In his workshops, in addition to sharing tunes and their stories, he emphasizes bowings and ornamentation that capture the simple beauty and graceful rhythm of old-style Appalachian fiddling.

 Compton Promo Photo #3.jpg